puppetlabs-toy-chest/wash/TAXONOMY.md

 ## Protocols
 - metadata: everything has metadata
+- group traversal (ls, find, tree): this object has Cloud Resources that can be enumerated
-- traversal (ls, find, tree): this object has children that can be enumerated
+- file traversal (ls, find, tree): this object has Filesystem Resources that can be enumerated
 - content (cat, tail/streaming): this object has content we can view
 - editable (edit): this object has content we can modify
 - exec (bolt): we can invoke commands on this object